Materials and Portfolio

 If you seek to live life without suffering,

 Have you no time from grief to lift your chin?

 Have you not a heart that still beats?

 I’ve been through darkness and still found grace

 We go through darkness and still find grace to lean on

 2. Of Your Fair Courtesy: Act 2, Scene 3

 Click Here for the Score

-Sung by Good King Simonedes and the ensemble the king's daughter Thaisa and Prince Pericles dance.
+Sung by Good King Simonedes and the ensemble as Simonedes's daughter Thaisa and Pericles dance.
 It is the production's love song, so I wanted it to sound a little like Leonard Cohen's Hallelujah with a little Andrea Bocelli thrown in.
 The recording features Isaac Calvin singing lead, Brian Cavanagh-Strong, Andrew Sheron, myself, and Lacy Rose.